-Euroclear and/or Clearstream, Luxembourg and/or Euroclear Netherlands and/or The Depository Trust Company ("DTC") and/or any other agreed clearing system.
+Euroclear and/or Clearstream, Luxembourg and/or Euroclear Netherlands and/or any other agreed clearing system.

 Governing law:

 The Covered Bonds will be governed by, and construed in accordance with, Dutch law.

 2. ASSET-BACKED GUARANTEE

 Guarantee, Security, CBC:

 Pursuant to the Guarantee issued under the Trust Deed, the CBC will as an independent obligation irrevocably undertake to pay scheduled interest and scheduled principal payable under the Covered Bonds.
 The obligations of the CBC under the Guarantee will constitute unsubordinated and unguaranteed obligations of the CBC, secured (indirectly through a parallel debt) by a pledge of the CBC's Secured Property to the Trustee.
 Recourse under the Guarantee will be limited to the Secured Property from time to time.